hovinh/hovinh.github.io/blog/_posts/2023-07-02-fourier-transform.md

 #layout: post
 title: Fourier Transform
 description: >
-  Fourier transform one liner.
-This post to ...
+  Fourier Transform is a novel method that is widely used in signal processing.
+This post to explain the intuition behind its mathematical operations and celebrate the beauty of it.
 author: author1
 comments: true
 ---